CodHeK/Chest-XRay-Diagnosis/README.md

-# Chest x-ray diagnosis with deep-learning CNN over CheXpert dataset
+# Chest x-ray diagnosis with deep-learning CNN on the CheXpert dataset

 Multi-class models are trained for chest x-ray diagnosis of 14 observations using different deep learning architectures and a large dataset of chest x-ray images called CheXpert.
 We have used the DenseNet-121 architecture and used transfer learning to train the model, the training was carried out using kaggle kernels.